 how to Refresh Your home

-As a creature of habit, I do a refresh of each room twice a day.
-In the morning, I open all the windows, burn some Palo Santo, throw-in a load of laundry, and peruse each room for any necessary tweaking — like dead plant leaves or grubby fingerprints on the banister.
+As a creature of habit, I do a refresh within my home twice a day.
+In the morning, I open all the windows, burn some incense, throw-in a load of laundry, and peruse each room for any necessary tweaking — like dead plant leaves or grubby fingerprints on the walls.
 Before bedtime, I tidy each room and get the dishwasher purring.
-This daily routine might seem a little neurotic to some, but for me it’s become more of a holy ritual than a chore.
-It serves everyone in the family well.
-I rarely hear, “Hey Mom, where’s my thingy?” –And I love awakening the next day to find everything freshly in its place.
+This daily routine might seem a little neurotic, but for me it’s become more of a holy ritual than a chore.
+It’s proven to serve everyone in the family well.
+I rarely hear, “Hey Mom, where’s my thingy?” –And I love going to be and awakening knowing everything is freshly in its place.

 Some people look for a beautiful place, others make a place beautiful.-Hazrat Inayat Khan

 I’ve found there are three essential layers to refreshing your home.
-You might not want to do this daily like me (my neurosis proceeds me), but try to do it at least a couple of times per week to ensure things don’t get out of hand, causing you undo stress.
+You might not want to do this daily like me, but try to do it at least a couple of times per week to ensure things don’t get out of hand, causing you undo stress.

 Layer 1 | Take inventory